 6. Philippe Petit

 Philippe Petit is the French daredevil who committed the “artistic crime of the century” when he rigged and walked across a high-wire between the two towers of New York City’s World Trade Center in 1974.
 Petit has amazed and inspired the world with other fantastical feats in the United States and Europe.
-He’s also authored six books and shares his knowledge as an artist-in-residence at New York City’s Cathedral Church of St. John the Divine.
+He’s also authored six books and was as an artist-in-residence at New York City’s Cathedral Church of St. John the Divine.

 À la vôtre